 The following requirements represent specific actions the Permittee must complete.
 The requirements build upon the existing pollutant reductions and move the Permittee towards achieving future load reduction goals.
-All benchmarks shall be completed by the end of the permit term unless specified sooner.
+All benchmarks shall be completed by the end of the permit term unless an early deadline is specified below.